Nieb/AppGameKit-Utilities/README.md

 # AppGameKit-Framework-Libraries
-A collection of various untility functions.
+A collection of various utility functions.

 ***This is all very much a work in progress.***